irislapa/misko3-tetris/README.md

 ## Miško3 Board

-The board was developed by students and professors at the Faculty of Electrical Engineering in Ljubljana, Slovenia.
+The board was developed by students and professors at the [Faculty of Electrical Engineering](https://fe.uni-lj.si/en/) in Ljubljana, Slovenia.
-And as far as i know produced by [iSYSTEM labs](https://www.isystemlabs.si/).
+And as far as i know was produced by [iSYSTEM labs](https://www.isystemlabs.si/).
-You can find documentation and more information about the board on the [github repo](https://github.com/mjankovec/MiSKo3.git)
+You can find documentation and more information about the board on [github repo](https://github.com/mjankovec/MiSKo3.git)

 ## Setup

-If you happen to be in possesion of the board and want to run the game on it, you can follow the steps bellow.
+If you happen to be in possesion of the board and want to run the game on it, you can follow the steps bellow, to setup the vscode environment or set the configuration to run with CubeIDE.

-### vscode
+### VS Code

 clone the repository:
 ```bash